 • In all cases, instructors are required to maintain accurate attendance records.
 Absences due to late registration shall be counted as regular absences.
 If a student has been in attendance prior to the 10% census date, but has been absent, the instructor should not initiate student withdrawals except for students who have never attended class.
-Otherwise, students should be withdrawn once they exceed the 20% absence limit.

-• When the instructor decides to withdraw a student, the instructor must process the student withdrawal using appropriate forms within ten (10) working days of the student exceeding the 20% absence limit.
+• When the instructor decides to withdraw a student, the instructor will notify the student through the student's official college email in a timely manner.